 The City in the Music

 The Philadelphia soul tradition is audible in his work, and that connection is not superficial.
 The Gamble and Huff productions of the 1970s were themselves sophisticated, layered, emotionally intelligent records that combined classical string arranging with deep rhythm-section grooves and produced something entirely new.
+Kenny Gamble and Leon Huff at Philadelphia International Records built a template for emotional directness in pop music that still operates.
 Ivy knows this lineage.
 You can hear the respect for it in his arrangements, in his understanding of how multiple musical layers can coexist without crowding each other.

 On Quiet Building